pgg1610/website/content/projects/creations/end2end_ML_project.md

 title: End-to-end Machine Learning Project
 ---

-This project is obtained from Aurelien Geron's Hands-on Machine Leanring with Scikit-learn and Tensorflow [(github link)](https://github.com/ageron/handson-ml2).
-The aim to predict median house values in Californian districts, given a number of features from these districts.
+This project is adapted from Aurelien Geron's Hands-on Machine Learning Book [(github link)](https://github.com/ageron/handson-ml2).
+We build a regression model to predict median house values in Californian districts, given a number of features from these districts.
+More importantly, this project go through the basic building blocks when setting up any ML projects.

-Main steps we will go through:
-* Formulate the problem
+Following are main steps to consider:
-* Get the data
+* Formulating the problem, defining the boundary conditions
+* Data acquisition
 * Discover and visualize data / Data exploration to gain insight
-* Prep data for ML algorithm testing
+* Prepare data for ML algorithm training and testing
+* Explore various model architectures to use
 * Select model and train it
 * Fine-tuning the model